vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/22_adts_over_exceptions.md

 void add_rainbow(image_view&);
 ```

-What do these signtures tell us about potential failures or error cases? **Nothing.**
+What do these signatures tell us about potential failures or error cases? **Nothing.**

 With this design, the user is **not** aware that these functions might fail/throw an exception unless it's explicitly documented.
-Similarly, the *type system* does not expose any failure cases - this means that the compiler won't be able to help us remember to handle them.
+Similarly, the *type system* does not expose any failure case - this means that the compiler won't be able to help us remember to handle them.

 Here's an example of what I mean: